joel-day/LeetCode-Workspace/README.md

 ```

 #### Intuition:
 The goal here is to zero out the values that share a row or a column with an existing zero.
-To do this first save the indexes of the rows and columns that contain a zero, then cancel those out.
+To do this first save the indexes of the rows and columns that contain a zero, then zero those rows and columns out.
 Make sure to zero out only after the indices for both rows and columns have been stored.

 #### Approach:
 - save the row numbers that contain zeros in a dict